ArduPilot/ardupilot_wiki/plane/source/docs/guide-tailsitter.rst

 PID gain scheduling
 ===================

-PID gains can be scaled for fixed wing control surfaces while in VTOL flight modes for Tailsitters by setting :ref:`Q_TAILSIT_THSCMX<Q_TAILSIT_THSCMX>`.
+PID gains can be scaled for fixed wing control surfaces while in VTOL flight modes for Tailsitters by setting ``Q_TAILSIT_THSCMX``.

 - If greater than 1: defines the maximum boost that will be applied to the fixed wing control surfaces when throttle is below hover in VTOL modes, this should be reduced if oscillations are seen at low throttle.
 Default is 5, providing a lot of boost to control surfaces.